 Common support measures for students with disabilities

-Only students with disabilities can benefit from support measures at university, and these measures will only be taken if the necessary documentation, such as doctor's notes or diagnoses, has been shown to the Coordinator for Students with Disabilities.
+Students with disabilities can benefit from support measures at KI.
+To receive support in the study situation, you must present the necessary documentation such as a doctor's certificate or diagnosis to the Coordinator for Students with Disabilities.